Doublevil/JmdictFurigana/README.md

 This resource is distributed under the same licence as JMDict (Creative Commons Attribution-ShareAlike Licence).

 ## Release notes

+2.3 (2020-09-24):
+- [Issue #14](https://github.com/Doublevil/JmdictFurigana/issues/14): implemented a GitHub Actions workflow to automatically create a new release with JmdictFurigana files built from updated dictionary files monthly.
+- [Issue #15](https://github.com/Doublevil/JmdictFurigana/issues/15): added a reading for　贅 so that 贅沢 is cut correctly.

 2.2 (2020-08-22):
 - Fixed [issue #12](https://github.com/Doublevil/JmdictFurigana/issues/12): added some special readings.
 This release is very minor (it only has about 60 more entries in the Jmdict, and a few hundred in the Jmnedict).